RobRoch/brainhub_project/README.md

 - npm install
 - npm start

+- validation on frontend js.
+Didn't use moongose schema validation.

 ## Brainhub Task

 Please create a small application form for an event.
 The form should contain fields listed below: